Short S.23 'C Class' Empire Flying Boat G-AEUE at Karumba

-Short S23 Empire Flying Boat G-AEUE Cameronian, nominally of Imperial Airways, alighting and moored on the Norman River at Karumba, Qld, c.1938.
+Short S.23 Empire Flying Boat G-AEUE Cameronian, owned by Britain's Imperial Airways but being operated by Qantas Empire Airways, alighting and moored on the Norman River at Karumba, Qld, c.1938.
 In the background of the lower photo the Aeradio buildings can just be seen behind the tail of the aircraft.
 The Radio Officer is securing the boat to the buoy while from the top hatch the First Officer runs up the ship's mail pennant beneath the already-flying Civil Air Ensign.

 G-AEUE survived the war with Imperial Airways (later BOAC) and was broken up at Hythe, UK, in January 1947.